PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/Mutation/cancelMembershipRequest/variables/cancelMembershipRequest.md

 The context for the mutation, including:
   - `userId`: The ID of the current user making the request.

+## Returns

+A promise that resolves to the deleted membership request.

 ## See

  - MembershipRequest - The MembershipRequest model used to interact with the membership requests collection in the database.